EducationMoney.com Homepage

 USES AND USE RESTRICTIONS:

-Each State educational agency (SEA) receiving a grant should award sub-grants to one or more eligible applicants in their State, enabling them to plan and implement a charter school.
+Each State educational agency (SEA) receiving a grant should award subgrants to one or more eligible applicants in their State, enabling them to plan and implement a charter school.
 Each eligible applicant, other than an SEA, receiving funds from the Secretary or an SEA shall use the funds to plan and implement a charter school.
+Grantees receive up to 3 years of assistance, of which they may not use more than 18 months for planning and program design and not more than 2 years for the initial implementation of a charter school.
+This program is subject to non-supplanting requirements and must use a restricted indirect cost rate which is referenced under 34 CFR 75.563.
+For assistance call the Office of Chief Financial Officer/Indirect Cost Group on (202)708-7770.

 ELIGIBILITY REQUIREMENTS:

-Applicant Eligibility: SEAs is States with specific statutes authorizing charter schools are eligible.
-If an eligible State educational agency elects not to participate in this program or does not have an approved application, authorized public chartering agencies participating in partnerships with charter school developers may apply.
+Applicant Eligibility: State educational agencies (SEAs) with specific statutes authorizing charter schools are eligible.
+If an eligible SEA elects not to participate in this program or does not have an approved application, authorized public chartering agencies participating in partnerships with charter school developers may apply, directly to the Secretary.

 Beneficiary Eligibility: School administrators, teachers, and students and their parents are beneficiaries.